sqlparser/sqlflow_public/dbobjects_relationship.md

 ##### 4.1

 since `SUM()` is an aggregate function, so `deptno` column in the group by clause will be treated as an implict argument of the `SUM()` function.
-However, `deptno` column doesn't directly contribute the value to the `SUM()` function as column `SAL` does, So, we have this relation:
+However, `deptno` column doesn't directly contribute the value to the `SUM()` function as column `SAL` does, So, the relation type is `fdr`:
 ```
 scott.emp.deptno -> fdr -> SUM(SAL) -> fdd -> sal_sum
 ```

-Columns in the having clause have the same relation as mentioned above.
+the columns in the having clause have the same relation as the columns in the group by clause as mentioned above.

 ##### 4.2
 The value of `SUM()` function also effected by the total rows of the table `scott.emp`, so, there is a relation like this: